Cwantic/Documentation/Python/Study.md

 A study is a workflow of **bricks** and **connections** - [See Study page for more information](https://documentation.metapiping.com/Explorer/Study.html)

-User can create its own **bricks** via Python scripts.
+User can create his own **bricks** via Python scripts.

 Click on **Python** in application ribbon in the current study :

 ![Image](../Images/PythonStudy1.jpg)

-Select a script via the dropdown list :
+Select a script in the dropdown list :

 ![Image](../Images/PythonStudy2.jpg)